 The basic principles for working in an early intervention team will be presented and discussed.
 Involving families is a cornerstone in early intervention.
 Family involvement can be in many different formats, depending on the needs and preferences of the patients and the relatives.
 The multifamily group approach will be presented with vignettes and tried out in role plays.
 The implementation of OPUS all over Denmark will be presented together with the Danish OPUS-fidelity study.

-Non-invasive Brain Stimulation Methods (rTMS – tDCS): From Evidence to Practice
+Course 9: Non-invasive Brain Stimulation Methods (rTMS – tDCS): From Evidence to Practice

 Course Director: Samuel Bulteau (France)